OSUACM/Weekly_Events/2018-10-22/README.md

 Suppose OSU Wireless will not available if we are outside of a building.
 Given the campus map, if we want to visit all the buildings on campus, how many times at least will we lose Wi-Fi connection?

-Easy version: None of the buildings is surrounded by another building.
+Easy version: None of the buildings is surrounded by any other building(s).

 Hard version: No restriction.